Smooth Palakkad road a wonder in potholed Kerala

 Dijo Kappen, a traffic expert, said the main issue is that PWD engineers are not interested in executing good work.
 For small maintenance works, tenders need to be floated and any contractor – mostly those favoured by officials – can be roped in,” he said.

 Meanwhile, RBM’s legal fight with the government over payment of dues continues.
 After the firm stopped the work, the government dropped it from the project on December 6, 2006.
-The firm submitted five bills totalling `10.5 crore and the total outstanding dues along with interests have now increased manifold.
+The firm submitted five bills totalling Rs 10.5 crore and the total outstanding dues along with interests have now increased manifold.

 RBM approached the Arbitration Tribunal and later the Thiruvananthapuram District Court and secured favourable verdicts from both.
 However, the government filed an appeal in the High Court and the case has been pending since 2015.
 RBM continues to maintain an office in Palakkad with skeletal staff to fight the case.